AlmightyCrickityCrick/CS/src/main/resources/Raport_lab4.md

 ```
 &ensp;&ensp;&ensp; The Hashing of the password is executed within the HashService
 singleton object, within the function hashString.
 It utilizes the java.security
 library for obtaining the Digest of the string.
-To hash the password introduced by the user, an instance of MessageDigest is generated
+To services.hashing_service the password introduced by the user, an instance of MessageDigest is generated
 based on the SHA-256 algorithm.
-Then the message is encoded into a byte array and the encoded hash is produced based on the values within the array, according to the declared algorithm.
+Then the message is encoded into a byte array and the encoded services.hashing_service is produced based on the values within the array, according to the declared algorithm.

 ```
 val digest = MessageDigest.getInstance(algorithm)